nilostolte/Sudoku/README.md

 the condition in the `if` statement must have been false.
 In this situation there will always be a valid candidate and the `break` command will be executed, ending the loop without testing the end of it.

+## Conclusion

+The parallel test for no candidates allows to discard unnecessary loop iterations, while also discarding the unecessary end loop condition (since the order of the `if` and the `for` statements was reversed).
+Nevertheless, for detecting the first candidate one still has to loop and test the digits one by one sequentially into the `inserted` list.

+The resulting optimized algorithm is a good start but it's a bit complex to understand.
+The initial algorithm, as shown here and in the code, is more clear and relatively easy to undesrtand after the binary representation is understood.

+The idea of parallelizing the code by dealing with the whole candidate list at once just using binary representation is promising.
+However, it falls short to parallelize the entire algorithm.